No one has played more games for Liverpool than Ian Callaghan. Chances are, no one ever will.

 He left with an envious medal collection, a glowing reputation and a total number of appearances that is unlikely to ever be surpassed.
 Who said nice guys don't win?

-Other clubs: Fort Lauderdale Strikers (USA - on loan) Swansea, Canberra City (on loan), Cork, Crewe
+Fort Lauderdale Strikers (USA - on loan) Swansea, Canberra City (on loan), Cork, Crewe